Deformations of homotopy theories via algebraic theories: Introduction

 We are interested in certain categories which admit families of projective, but not necessarily compact, generators.
 To incorporate these, we allow our theories to be \textit{infinitary}.
 The classic reference for infinitary theories is Wraith \cite{wraith1969algebraic}, although certain size issues are overlooked there.
 To deal with these, we restrict ourselves to \textit{bounded} theories, i.e.\ those which are generated by $\kappa$-ary operations for some regular cardinal $\kappa$.
 This has the further benefit of making available to us all the tools from the theory of presentable categories.

 In general, infinitary theories are not as well-behaved as finitary theories.
 In order to obtain a story mimicking the finitary case, we must restrict ourselves to those theories which are \textit{Mal'cev}; see for instance \cite{smith1976malcev} and \cite{lambek1992ubiquity}, though we require very little of the general theory.
-This assumption turns out to play two roles: not only is it used to ensure that $\Model_\calP$ has good properties when $\calP$ is an infinitary theory, it is also necessary for applications of the further homotopical refinement of loop theories, which we introduce further below.
+This assumption turns out to play two roles: not only is it used to ensure that $\Model_\calP$ has good properties when $\calP$ is an infinitary theory, it is also necessary for the development of the further homotopical refinement of loop theories, which we introduce further below.

 Let us proceed to the precise definition.
 A \textit{Mal'cev} operation on a set $H$ is a ternary operation $t\colon H\times H\times H\rightarrow H$ satisfying $t(x,x,y) = y$ and $t(x,y,y) = x$; a set equipped with a Mal'cev operation is called a \textit{herd}.
-The motivating example is $H = \Iso(X,Y)$ for two objects $X$ and $Y$ of some $1$-category, with Mal'cev operation $t(f,g,h) = fg^{-1}h$; all of our examples are ultimately derived from this.
-Herds are modeled by a Lawvere theory, so it makes sense to speak of herd objects in arbitrary categories with finite products.
+This term is due to Lambek \cite{lambek1955groups}; we do not impose the associativity condition $t(t(v,w,x),y,z) = t(v,w,t(x,y,z))$.
+The motivating example is $H = \Iso(X,Y)$ for two objects $X$ and $Y$ of some $1$-category, with Mal'cev operation $t(f,g,h) = fg^{-1}h$, and all of our examples are ultimately derived from this.
+Being equationally defined objects, herds are modeled by a Lawvere theory, so it makes sense to speak of herd objects in arbitrary categories with finite products.